CLI Commands

 -p, --preset <name>Use a preset: minimal, developer, full

---dry-runPreview what would be installed without installing
+--dry-runPreview without installing

 --shell <mode>install or skip